gouherdanish/gouherdanish.github.io/_posts/2025-03-25-aws-notes-elb.md

 - `Domain=example.com` : Specifies which domain(s) should receive the cookie; subdomains not included
 - `Expires=Wed, 15 May 2025 12:00:00 GMT` : When the cookie will be deleted by the browser.
 Without it, it’s a session cookie (deleted on tab/browser close)
 - `Secure` : Only send this cookie over HTTPS connections
-- `HttpOnly` : JavaScript cannot access this cookie (prevents XSS attacks)
+- `HttpOnly` : JavaScript cannot access this cookie (prevents XSS attacks i.e. Cross-site Scripting)
 - `SameSite=Strict` : Controls cross-site requests.
-Strict blocks cookie on all cross-origin requests (prevents CSRF)
+Strict blocks cookie on all cross-origin requests (prevents CSRF i.e. Cross-side Request Forgery)

 _How does cookie work ?_
-- User logs in, server verifies credentials, creates a session ID
+- User logs in, server verifies credentials, creates a session ID and stores user data in DB
-- Server sets a cookie by sending a Set-Cookie header in the HTTP response `Set-Cookie: session_id=abc123; Path=/; Domain=example.com; Expires=Wed, 15 May 2025 12:00:00 GMT; Secure; HttpOnly; SameSite=Strict`
+- Server sets a cookie by sending a Set-Cookie header containing the session ID in the HTTP response `Set-Cookie: session_id=abc123; Path=/; Domain=example.com; Expires=Wed, 15 May 2025 12:00:00 GMT; Secure; HttpOnly; SameSite=Strict`
 - Browser attaches this cookie on future requests